Ubisoft posts a record year thanks to Assassin’s Creed and its strong back catalog

 “Alongside these successes, we have pursued the transformation of our organization that we had initiated 18 months ago to ensure Ubisoft is positioned to meaningfully grow audience and recurring revenues over the coming years,” Ubisoft CEO Yves Guillemot notes in the financial report.
 “We have also implemented profound changes to ensure the continued development of an inclusive working environment where our talents can thrive and deliver the game experiences that players will love and share.”
 Ubisoft had come under fire for toxic workplace problems.

 For the future, Ubisoft has reasons to be optimistic.
-It is working on several big projects, including Skull & Bones, Beyond Good & Evil 2, Avatar, and a Star Wars game.
+It is working on several big projects, including Skull & Bones (which is no longer set to come out this year), Beyond Good & Evil 2, Avatar, and a Star Wars game.
 Ubisoft also notes that the next Assassin’s Creed will build on the RPG formula that the franchise has been using for recent installments.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: